Grayson County, Texas: Politics

 Grayson County is a stronghold of the Republican Party.
 A Democratic presidential candidate has not carried the county since 1976.

 In 1992, Grayson was one of only four counties in Texas to have a plurality voting for Ross Perot.
 Four years later Bob Dole began an ongoing streak of Republican victories at the presidential level.
 Grayson County has given over 60% of its vote to Republican presidential candidates since 2000.

+Grayson County is located within District 62 of the Texas House of Representatives.
+Grayson County is located within District 30 of the Texas Senate.